redhat-developer/app-services-sdk-js/packages/kafka-management-sdk/README.md

-## @rhoas/kafka-manager-api@1.0.1
+## @rhoas/kafka-manager-sdk

-RHOAS Kafka Management TypeScript/JavaScript client that utilizes [axios](https://github.com/axios/axios).
+RHOAS Kafka Management TypeScript/JavaScript SDk that utilizes [axios](https://github.com/axios/axios).
-The generated Node module can be used in the following environments:
+The Node module can be used in the following environments:

 Environment